Geoogolla/enterprise-docs/docs/administrator-guide/how-to/migrate-ssrs-reports-to-the-bold-reports-report-server.md

 # How to migrate SSRS reports to the Bold Reports Report Server

-To migrate SSRS reports to the Bold Reports Report Server, you have to manually upload the report and their required dataset and data source into the Bold Reports Report Server.
+To migrate SSRS reports to the Bold Reports Report Server, you have to manually upload the report and its required dataset and data source into the Bold Reports Report Server.

-You can learn more details about uploading the report, dataset and data source into the Bold Reports Report Server from the following sections:
+You can learn more details about uploading the report, dataset and data source to the Bold Reports Report Server in the following sections:

 * [Upload Report](../../../designer-guide/manage-content/reports/upload-report/)